enel-gdh-educational/katacoda-scenarios/docker/part1/step4.md

 ---

+Let's try to call the health endpoint.
 Why doesn't it work?
 Because our app needs a port to communicate with the host.
 In particular, it needs the port 5000.

-## Port binding
+## Port binding - EXPOSE command

 ![Docker ports](https://raw.githubusercontent.com/dcc-sapienza/katacoda-scenarios/master/docker/part1/images/docker_ports.png)